celestiaorg/celestia-node/docs/adr/adr-008-p2p-discovery.md

 ### Light Nodes behavior:
-1. Node starts finding full nodes over DHT at "full" namespace using the `discoverer` interface.
+1. Node starts finding full nodes over DHT at `full` namespace using the `discoverer` interface.
 2. As soon as a new peer is found, the node will try to establish a connection with it.
 In case the connection is successful the node will call [Tag Peer](https://github.com/libp2p/go-libp2p-core/blob/525a0b13017263bde889a3295fa2e4212d7af8c5/connmgr/manager.go#L35) and add peer to the peer set.

+*NOTE* Bridge node behaves the same as Full nodes.

 Tagging allows to protect peer from being killed by ConnManager.
 ```go